 Located on the Caribbean coast about six hours east of Cartagena, Parque Tayrona is a relatively undeveloped national park where the jungle meets secluded beaches.

-Relax in a hammock, and allow time to slow down while you treasure what many travelers consider to be one of the best beaches in South America, if not the world.
+Relax in a hammock, and allow time to slow down while you treasure what many travelers consider to be one of the best beaches in South America.

 3. Party in Medellin

 Enjoy the constant Spring-like weather of Medellin with a night out on the town.

-While Parque Lleras is the main Zona Rosa (nightlife district), there is no shortage of other options either.
+While Parque Lleras is the central nightlife district (referred to locally as La Zona Rosa), there are plenty of other options too.

-Barrio Colombia, Las Palmas, La 70, and La 33 all feature a variety of discotecas (clubs) for travelers to party with the locals.
+Barrio Colombia, Las Palmas, La 70, and La 33 all feature a variety of nightclubs (discotecas) for travelers to party with the locals.